 “‘More from Governor Whore’ could be our slogan,” suggested Dustin.

 “Does it really matter?” asked Will.
 “I mean, who needs a day off in the middle of January?”
-They looked at him as if he had been repossessed by the Shadow Monster.
+They looked at him as if he had been repossessed by the Mind Flayer.
 “We just had Christmas and New Year’s.
 It’s the longest holiday stretch of the year.”

 “Why don’t you go to class,” said Lucas.